-Contribution of $\Delta \mathbf{A}$ .
+Contribution of $\Delta \mathbf{A}$.
 The first term captures the extent to which mean productivity changing between two years contributes to the change in output, holding everything else constant.
-If the productivity of firms between two years changes such that the average firm becomes more productive, aggregate output in the industry will increase because the same inputs are now being transformed to output via firms that, on average, are more productive.
+If the productivity of firms between two years changes such that the average firm becomes more productive, aggregate output in the in-